Single-Use

 7 Defence of due diligence[27]

-(a) that the commission of
+(a) that the person’s conduct

 (i) a mistake,